bholmesdev/bholmesdev/src/blog/serverless-apps-fauna-gql-astro.md

 date: 2022-03-24T22:48:29.682Z
 ---

+> **This article is sponsored by Fauna.** If you are interested in producing similar content, apply to [Write with Fauna](https://www2.fauna.com/write-with-fauna).

 Serverless and GraphQL have become pretty prolific buzzwords in the backend space.
 They each serve (heh) fairly different needs; the former takes the infrastructure management out of the backend, while the latter handles the efficiency and documentation pieces.

 So, how do these approaches compliment each other?
 Let’s explore: